How to Password Protect Files Online

 - Recipient has to extract before opening

-- No download expiry or access limits (unless you use a sharing service on top)
+- No download expiry or access limits on its own

-Security note: Older ZIP encryption (traditional PKWARE method) is weak.
-Use AES-256 when available.
+Note: Older ZIP encryption (traditional PKWARE method) is weak.
+Use AES-256 when possible.

 Method 3: PDF Password Protection

-If you're sharing PDF files, you can add passwords directly to the PDF without converting to another format.
+If you are sharing PDFs, you can add passwords directly without converting to another format.

 - Open the PDF in Preview